In this article:

 Patching Cadence

 A scoring factor that measures how quickly an organization installs newly released security updates for software and operating systems to mitigate risk.
-It has a Low weight.

 Portfolio